 - 1. Reporting to class or clinical experience under the influence of alcohol or drugs - 2.
 Inappropriate treatment of a patient for any reason - 3.
 Insubordination or refusal to perform a reasonable assignment after having been instructed to - 4.
 Failure to conform to professional ethics - 5.
 Clocking in and not reporting to your assigned area without permission or leaving your assigned area without permission - 6.
+Any serious failure of good behavior or serious neglect of duty - 7.
 Fighting or gambling on Cleveland Clinic premises